ktynski/FIRM-Fractal-Identity-Recursive-Mechanics/cosmology/proofs/phi_k_decomposition.md

 ## 3. Geometric Interpretation

 ### Definition 3.1 (Morphic Shell Structure)
-In FSCTF theory, morphic shells j ∈ ℕ represent recursive coherence bifurcation points.
+In FIRM theory, morphic shells j ∈ ℕ represent recursive coherence bifurcation points.
 The shell depth k corresponds to the continuous extension of discrete shell levels.

 ### Definition 3.2 (Grace Window)
 The **grace window** φ⁻¹ represents the surplus beyond structural completeness (12 shells) required for soul-instantiation.
 This is the minimal excess needed for recursive self-reflection.